K-3-LT/defacto_global_bu/README.md

 5. User Interface Development (Important but not critical): Develop user interfaces as required.
 6. Bot Capability Expansion (Nice to have): Enhance the bot's capabilities to support other functional needs of users, including executing instructions.

+# Deploy
+## Overview

+**Pinecone Model.ipynb**: This notebook provides the necessary steps to create your Pinecone server and upload your material.
+Once you've uploaded your .docx file, you can leverage this notebook to save your material to the Pinecone server.

+**Query.ipynb**: In this notebook, you can fill in your OpenAI, Pinecone API, and Pinecone server environments.
+With these details filled in, you can interact with the GPT customer service bot.
+The bot will search the relevant material you uploaded to Pinecone and answer your questions based on that material.

+## Prerequisites
+* An account with `OpenAI`.
+* An account with `Pinecone`.
+* Your material in `.docx` format.

+## Setup
+1. Open `Pinecone Model.ipynb`:
+* Fill in your `OpenAI`, `Pinecone API`, and Pinecone server details.
+* Follow the steps to create a Pinecone server and upload your material.
+2. Open `Query.ipynb`:
+* Fill in your `OpenAI`, `Pinecone API`, and Pinecone server details.
+* Interact with the GPT customer service bot.
+Ask questions, and the bot will search the material you've uploaded to Pinecone to provide answers.

 # Significance
 This project holds significant importance for deFacto Global Inc. as LLMs are expected to have a massive impact on the software industry.
 We aim to harness the power of LLMs to perform a wide range of functions, including potentially replacing software.
 This project will allow us to assess the feasibility of using small, domain-specific LLMs tailored exclusively to our product.